pumpkin neapolitan cookies

 Yes!
 You can freeze these cookies in the following ways:

-1. Freeze the UNBAKED pumpkin Neapolitan cookies.
+1. Freeze the UNBAKED cookies.

 Follow the recipe instructions to make the pumpkin Neapolitan cookie dough balls.
 However, there’s no need toll them in the sugar topping—you’ll freeze the cookies without them!
 Instead, place the cookie dough balls in a small sheet pan.
 Cover the pan with plastic wrap and freeze for at least 1 hour, or until the cookie dough balls are frozen solid.
 Transfer the cookie dough balls to a zip-top bag and freeze for up to 1 year.